 Against this background, the steam passenger railway constituted a major transport innovation, although one with a long and uncertain gestation.
 The first successful commercial development of a stationary steam engine was by Thomas Newcomen in 1712 to pump mine water.
-However, the development of the separate condenser and rotary motion by James Watt from 1763 to 1775 substantially improved its efficiency and expanded its range of potential applications.
+However, the development of the separate condenser and rotary motion by James Watt from 1763-75 substantially improved its efficiency and expanded its range of potential applications.
 The first commercial use of mobile steam locomotives was to haul freight from mines at the Stockton and Darlington railway in 1825.
-However, partly from fears about the safety of steam locomotives and the dangers of asphyxiation from rapid travel, it was not until 1833 that carriages with passengers were hauled by steam locomotives at this railway.
+However, in part as a result of fears about the safety of steam locomotives and the dangers of asphyxiation from rapid travel, it was not until 1833 that carriages with passengers were hauled by steam locomotives at this railway.
 Only in 1836 did the London and Greenwich railway open as the first steam railway to be built specifically for passengers.
-The result was a dramatic transformation of the relationship between travel time and distance, with average travel speeds using this new technology of around 21 mph.
-11
+The result was a dramatic transformation of the relationship between travel time and distance, with average travel speeds using this new technology of around 21 mph.11

-Railway development in London, and Great Britain more broadly, was undertaken by private companies in a competitive and uncoordinated fashion.
-These companies submitted proposals for new railway lines for authorization by Acts of Parliament.
-In response to a large number of proposals to construct railway lines through central London, a royal commission was established in 1846 to investigate these proposals.
-To preserve the built fabric of central London, this commission recommended that railways be excluded from a central area delineated by the Euston Road to the north and the Borough and Lambeth Roads to the south.
+Railway development in London, and Great Britain more broadly, was undertaken by private companies in a competitive and uncoordinated fashion.12 These companies submitted proposals for new railway lines for authorization by Acts of Parliament.
+In response to a large number of proposals to construct railway lines through Central London, a Royal Commission was established in 1846 to investigate these proposals.
+To preserve the built fabric of Central London, this Royal Commission recommended that railways be excluded from a central area delineated by the Euston close to the London School of Economics), and built some social housing.
+The first steps towards large-scale urban planning for Greater London were not taken until the Barlow Commission in 1940, as discussed in Foley (1963).